drhsqlite/pikchr/doc/userman.md

 the object.
 Ideally, you should place the object relative to some other object, of course.

-Let's say you have box, and you want to position a circle 2 centimeters to the right of that box.
+Let's say you have a box and you want to position a circle 2 centimeters to the right of that box.
 You simply use an "`at`" attribute on the circle to tell it to position itself 2 cm to the right of the box: